LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 });
 ```

-We define reactive object `form` with the `reactive()` function.
-Object contains keys we are going to use on register page, these values will update automatically when value of the input field changes.
+We define the reactive object `form` with the `reactive()` function.
+An object contains keys we are going to use on the register page, these values will update automatically when the value of the input field changes.

 > Reactive objects are JavaScript Proxies and behave just like normal objects.
-The difference is that Vue is able to track the property access and mutations of a reactive object.
+The difference is that Vue can track the property access and mutations of a reactive object.
 Read more on [reactivity fundamentals](https://vuejs.org/guide/essentials/reactivity-fundamentals.html#declaring-reactive-state).
-If you're curious about the details or not familiar with reactivity it is explained in official Vue guide [reactivity in depth](https://vuejs.org/guide/extras/reactivity-in-depth.html).
+If you're curious about the details or not familiar with reactivity it is explained in the official Vue guide [reactivity in depth](https://vuejs.org/guide/extras/reactivity-in-depth.html).

-Method `resetForm()` will be used to clear all form fields when `RegisterView` component is unmounted, because state is persistent across the application.
+Method `resetForm()` will be used to clear all form fields when the `RegisterView` component is unmounted, because the state is persistent across the application.

-Method `handleSubmit()` makes a request to the server, and prints response to console, in future lessons we will change that to save the returned token from the response and redirect user to logged in area.
-As we can see for axios `post` method we define relative url, because `baseURL` option was added earlier.
+Method `handleSubmit()` requests the server, and prints the response to the console, in future lessons we will change that to save the returned token from the response and redirect the user to the login area.
+As we can see for the axios `post` method we define relative URL, because the `baseURL` option was added earlier.

 Time to update our `src/views/Auth/RegisterView.vue`: